Members of a new international coalition to phase out fossil fuel subsidies stand at a COP 28 press conference.

 COFFIS | Coalition on Phasing Out Fossil Fuel Incentives Including Subsidies

-Comprised of 16 members, COFFIS is a forward-leaning coalition of countries working to remove fossil fuel subsidies collectively through coordinated efforts and concrete direct domestic action.
+COFFIS is a coalition of 16 countries working to remove fossil fuel subsidies both collectively and through domestic action.
+The coalition is chaired by the Kingdom of the Netherlands.
+IISD hosts the secretariat.

-A significant part of global fossil fuel subsidies are tied up in the tax-free status of international aviation and shipping fuel.
-This puts alternative forms of transport (such as trains where such options exist) at a disadvantage and slows down the adoption of sustainable fuel alternatives.
+Many global fossil fuel subsidies are tied up in the tax-free status of international aviation and shipping fuel.
+This puts alternative forms of transport at a competitive disadvantage and slows down the adoption of sustainable fuel alternatives.
 These global industries require both domestic and global solutions, which COFFIS members can work together to achieve.

-The coalition was launched at COP 28 by a Ministerial Statement.
-Member countries include Antigua and Barbuda, Austria, Belgium, Canada, Colombia, Costa Rica, Denmark, Finland, France, Ireland, Luxembourg, the Netherlands, New Zealand, Spain, Switzerland, and the United Kingdom.
+The coalition was launched at COP 28 with a ministerial statement signed by Antigua and Barbuda, Austria, Belgium, Canada, Costa Rica, Denmark, Finland, France, Ireland, Luxembourg, the Netherlands, and Spain.
+It has since added four new members, including Colombia, New Zealand, Switzerland, and the United Kingdom.

 Read the Joint Statement